Best beaches to wild swim on Islay

 Location: 10 minute drive

 Kilnaughton beach is calm, sheltered and shallow making it ideal for small children.
-Walk round the ruins of an old chapel and after, there are restaurants, cafes, car park and toilets nearby in Port Ellen.
+Walk round the ruins of an old chapel or walk over to Singing Sands beach and after, there are restaurants, cafes, car park and toilets nearby in Port Ellen.

 Location: 30 minute drive from The Machrie

-A half an hour drive from the hotel, you'll find Loch Indaal Way monument.
+Also known as Port Ban Beach Bruichladdich, it is a half-hour drive from the hotel, where you'll find Loch Indaal Way monument.
 Taking the stairs down to the bay, you'll come out to calm, clear and sheltered water.
 A popular area with locals.

 Highland coos